NandhanThiravia/Graph_Theory/README.md

 5. Word Ladder Problem Solved - Shortest Chain Length to reach a target word given a start word and a list of words.
 [WordLadder]
 6. Code to find number of Disconnected Graphs (also called as Islands in Graph) in the Input Graph data using BFS and DFS.
 [Graph.breadthFirstTraversal, Graph.depthFirstTraversal]
 7. Shortest Distance from a given source code to every other node in a given graph.
 [Graph.shortestDistance]
 8. Cycle Detection in Un-Directed Graph.
-[Graph.isCycleDetected]
+[Graph.isCycleDetectedUndirected]
+9. Cycle Detection in Directed Graph.
+[Graph.isCycleDetectedDirected]